Rome Italy 6 Day Itinerary

 - Tips:

-- Book Vatican Museums tickets in advance to avoid long lines.
+- Book Vatican tickets in advance without exception.

 Day 3: Renaissance and Baroque Rome

-- Afternoon: Explore the beautiful Piazza Navona, with its ornate fountains and baroque architecture.
+- Afternoon: Piazza Navona, with its ornate fountains and dense baroque architecture, rewards slow wandering more than a rushed photo stop.

-- Evening: Enjoy dinner at Il Pagliaccio, a cozy restaurant serving traditional Roman cuisine.
+- Evening: Dinner at a cozy restaurant serving traditional Roman cuisine, ideally somewhere off the main tourist strip.

 - Tips: